 A user/operator requests an intent-based service to the ZSM framework, and it, in turn, forwards the request to the deployment model generator (DMG).
 It generates an instance of SDM from information contained in the request modeled through an ontology-based schema.
-The SDM must contain specific details of E2E service (e.g., streaming audio and video, voice), constraints (e.g., start time, date), and connection points.
+The SDM must contain specific details of network service such as type of service (e.g., streaming audio and video, voice), constraints (e.g., start time, date), and point of connections.